DivyaKopparthi71/mygenres/README.md

 These results demonstrate the system's ability to effectively group and recommend songs based on genre-specific preferences, providing users with a tailored music experience.

 📊 Deployment
 The model is live and accessible through Streamlit.
-Check out the deployed version here: Streamlit App
+Check out the deployed version here:https://mygenres-gfbpwq9zekmxcfrpe5fsjr.streamlit.app/
 🤝 Contributing
 We welcome contributions from the community!
 Please feel free to fork the repository, create a branch, and submit a pull request.
 All types of contributions are appreciated.